Posts tagged Underground

 Nearest airports to London parkrun events

 I’m guessing that parkrun’s encouragement of using public transport doesn’t include flying to events.
 This section is likely to be pretty niche, but I included it anyway.
 The map and table below shows the nearest major London airport to each parkrun event.
-“Nearest” is defined as the quickest route via public transport rather than as the crow flies.
+“Nearest” is defined as the fastest route via public transport rather than as the crow flies.

 The reality is that anyone flying to London for a parkrun is likely to choose whichever airport has the best cost and route options from wherever they are flying in from.
 Every parkrun event is accessibly from each of these airports within 90 minutes, so flying into any London airport on a Friday gives you lots of options to get to the event by parkrun o’clock on the Saturday.